impossiblecloud/pr-notify/README.md

 # pr-notify

-Simple tool to notify on PRs waiting for reviews
+Simple tool to notify on PRs waiting for reviews.